jchapin/capitaltechnologyservices.github.io/_posts/2016-06-15-independent-contractor-agreement.md

 1.  **Duties.** Contractor agrees to perform work for the Company on the terms and conditions set forth in this agreement, and agrees to devote all necessary time and attention (reasonable periods of illness accepted) to the performance of the duties specified in this agreement.
-Contractor’s duties shall be as follows: planning, implementation, quality assurance, deployment, documentation, project management, and tasks necessary for environment maintenance for software development.
+Contractor’s duties shall be as follows: participate in the planning, implementation, quality assurance, deployment, documentation, project management, and tasks necessary for environment maintenance for software development.
 Contractor further agrees that in all such aspects of such work, Contractor shall comply with the policies, standards, regulations of the Company from time to time established, and shall perform the duties assigned faithfully, intelligently, to the best of their ability, and in the best interest of the Company.

 ## 2. Confidentiality

-1.  **Confidentiality.** Contractor acknowledges and agrees that all financial and accounting records, lists of property owned by Company, including amounts paid therefore, client and customer lists, and other Company data and information related to its business (hereinafter collectively “Confidential Information”) are valuable assets of the Company.
+1.  **Confidentiality.** Contractor acknowledges and agrees that all source code, financial and accounting records, lists of property owned by Company, including amounts paid therefore, client and customer lists, and other Company data and information related to its business (hereinafter collectively “Confidential Information”) are valuable assets of the Company.
     Except for disclosures required to be made to advance the business of the Company and information which is a matter of public record, Contractor shall not, during the term of this Agreement or after the termination of this Agreement, disclose any Confidential Information to any person or use any Confidential Information for the benefit of Contractor or any other person, except with the prior written consent of the Company.

 1.  **Return of Documents.** Contractor acknowledges and agrees that all originals and copies of records, reports, documents, lists, plans,